tuhin47/NotificationManagement/README.md

 - Docker and Docker Compose (for LocalStack)
 - AWS CLI

+#### Install awscli and awscli-local
-#### If you don't have AWS CLI installed, you can install it using the following command:
+If you don't have AWS CLI installed, you can install it using the following command:
 ```bash
 sudo apt-get install python3-pip -y
 pip3 install awscli awscli-local